-There are many possible causes of the above symptoms, which may include:
+Possible causes of the adjacent symptoms, may include:

-Alongside voice therapy at VocaLab, an evaluation of your vocal folds by an ENT (Ear Nose and Throat specialist) is highly encouraged for a professional voice user, to document the functioning of your vocal folds and to rule out any deviant vocal pathology.
+Alongside voice therapy at VocaLab, an evaluation of your vocal folds by an ENT (Ear Nose and Throat specialist) or Laryngologist is highly encouraged for a professional voice user.
+This documents the functioning of your vocal folds, investigates potential issues and provides VocaLab with a diagnosis of your voice, which helps guide your VocaLab treatment plan.
 An ENT evaluation can be organised through your GP.
-VocaLab will provide a referral and report of your voice assessment after your first consult with VocaLab.

 The goal of voice therapy is to improve your voice to meet your vocal needs through guided changes in vocal behaviours and lifestyle changes.
 Voice therapy is a partnership between you, your GP, Laryngologist, and your Speech Pathologist.
 It consists of a variety of tasks designed to reduce or eliminate harmful vocal behaviours, shape sustainable vocal behaviours, and assist in vocal fold wound healing after surgery or injury.
 Voice therapy for hoarseness generally consists of one to two therapy sessions each week for 4–8 weeks over 2-3 months (Hapner et al., 2009).